Locally-configured Sources #

 unauthenticated: {}

-name: some unauthenticated Git data
+name: Git

 scanInterval: 43200s